JaRm222/Simple-Rat/README.md

 The source is pretty terrible it hasn't been cleaned up.
 I'm uploading this to github because I'm sure at some point this source will come in useful.

 ONLY USE THIS TO LEARN CONCEPTS.
 THIS IS NOT COMPLETE.
+I'm sure this would be easy to create sigs for.

 Some of this code was made following [FluxSec's](https://www.youtube.com/@FluxSec) YouTube videos.